AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ---

+#### Summary

 In several cases I faced errors where the expected behavior is not what I want and there is no error messages, so, I have to find by myself the information flow that creates this unwanted behavior.
 The examples shown are representative of the bugs I regularly faced but not extensive.
 With some time, debugging became natural and I did not notice it.

-#### Summary

 **I can debug anything means that I am able to understand what is the expected behavior, to notice that the expected behavior it not fulfilled and then I am able to make a clear assumption about why this unexpected error occurs and then find ways to verify this assumption.
 Then, step by step, througth research and following the flow of the error, I finally solve the error message.
 Meaning that with enough time, I have developed the right process to debug anything.
 One step at a time.**

 ---

+----- Here is how I would notice bugs. -----

 A bug could be other things too, for example, on our deployed website What Zen, the cards coming from the database take time to appear, this is unconvenient for any user, we could consider it like a bug.